School ofHistory and Political StudiesContinueContinue to the History and Political Studies Department's website

 - History majors regularly intern at the Chattanooga History Center.

-- The History Club fosters a sense of community by helping preserve history through community service projects like collecting oral histories, landscaping the historic Civil War battlefield at Chickamauga, worshipping together at special club convocations and vespers, and participating in fun activities like costume galas and election parties.
+- The History Club fosters a sense of community by helping preserve history through community service projects like collecting oral histories, landscaping the historic Civil War battlefield at Chickamauga, worshiping together at special club convocations and vespers, and participating in fun activities like costume galas and election parties.

 - History students must write a baccalaureate thesis based on original research.
 Many publish their works in academic journals.